ReSpouted/RetroMCP-Java/README.md

 - Press `Recompile`.
 (If errors happened during this step above, this is likely to have a few errors.
 These are likely to be just stuff using the wrong name for a method or a variable).
 - Press `MCP > Launch client`.

-You'll be able to find the code in the `minecraft` folder.git
+You'll be able to find the code in the `minecraft` folder

 ### Report any issues to Blackilykat